18 Predictive Modeling Concepts and Regression

 Abstract

 This chapter reviews fundamental concepts for predictive modeling.
-The chapter focuses on concepts instead of code, but introduces complete examples with code at the end.
+The chapter focuses on concepts instead of code, but it introduces complete examples with code at the end.
+It focused on regression, one of the two main types of supervised machine learning.

 18.1 Regression